yasir2000/openwrt-oldwiki-md/OpenWrtDocs/NetworkInterfaces.rst

 VLANs are used when you need to separate traffic between groups of devices, but you only want to use one physical switch.
 For example you might want one VLAN outside your firewall, for public web/mail servers, and another VLAN for your internal machines such as desktops and boxes with private data.
 They can't be placed on the same LAN for security reasons, so you use VLANs to isolate the groups of ports.

-Lets say we have a 10 port switch, and we configure ports 1-5 as VLAN1 and 6-10 as VLAN2.
+Let's say we have a 10 port switch, and we configure ports 1-5 as VLAN1 and 6-10 as VLAN2.
 All devices which are plugged into ports 1 thru 5 behave as if they are on their own switch, and devices in ports 6-10 act as if they're in another switch.
 The main rule is that communication between ports on separate VLANs is blocked - even if you configure devices with the same subnet, they will not be reachable to devices in other VLANs.

 And of course, it's also possible to configure it differently - if you later decide you need to put another device in VLAN1 and you've only used 4 ports in VLAN2, you can reconfigure _any_ of the VLAN2 ports into VLAN1 (not just port 6).
 So then you might end up with VLAN1 as ports 1-5 and 8, and VLAN2 as ports 6,7,9,10.